 In either case, once the hold is set it ensures that, even if end users delete or edit channel messages that are in the group mailbox, immutable copies of that content are maintained and available through eDiscovery search.
 Legal holds are generally applied within the context of an eDiscovery case.

-Please see the Overview of retention policies article to understand more about preservation and holds in the Microsoft 365 compliance center.
-For more Teams-specific information on legal hold, we also have our Place a Microsoft Teams user or team on legal hold article for you to learn more.
+Please see Overview of retention policies to understand more about preservation and holds in the Microsoft Purview compliance portal.
+For more Teams-specific information on legal hold, we also have Place a Microsoft Teams user or team on legal hold for you to learn more.

 Content search can be used to search for all Teams data through rich filtering capabilities.
 The resulting data can be exported to a specific container for compliance and litigation support.
 This can be done with or without an eDiscovery case.
 This enables compliance admins to gather Teams data across all users, review and export it for further processing.
-Please refer to this Content Search article to learn more about how to conduct a compliance content search for Microsoft Teams and other Microsoft 365 or Office 365 content in the Microsoft 365 compliance center.
+Please refer to Content Search to learn more about how to conduct a compliance content search for Microsoft Teams and other Microsoft 365 or Office 365 content in the Microsoft Purview compliance portal.

 Using content search, you can filter down to Microsoft Teams only content, such as Chat and Channel Messages, Meetings, and Calls, if necessary.

-If you'd like further Teams-specific information on configuring content search, review the Content search in Microsoft Teams article.
+If you'd like further Teams-specific information on configuring content search, review Content search in Microsoft Teams.

-Audit log search plugs right into the Microsoft 365 compliance center and gives you the ability to set alerts, as well as report on audit events, by allowing the export of workload specific or generic event sets for admin use and investigation across an unlimited auditing timeline.
-You can set up alerts for all audit Log data within the Microsoft 365 compliance center, and filter and export this data for further analysis.
-Please refer to the Search the audit log article to learn more about how to conduct an Audit log search for Microsoft 365 or Office 365.
-To learn more about searching for Microsoft Teams events in the Microsoft 365 compliance center, we also have the Turn on auditing in Teams article for you to review.
+Audit log search plugs right into the Microsoft Purview compliance portal and gives you the ability to set alerts, as well as report on audit events, by allowing the export of workload specific or generic event sets for admin use and investigation across an unlimited auditing timeline.
+You can set up alerts for all audit Log data within the Microsoft Purview compliance portal, and filter and export this data for further analysis.
+To learn more about searching for Microsoft Teams events in the Microsoft Purview compliance portal, see Search the audit log for events in Microsoft Teams.

 At Microsoft, protecting your data is our highest priority.
-To learn about our privacy practices, read Privacy at Microsoft.
+To learn about our privacy practices, read: